 In spite of the near-absence of a theatrical market, 2020 was a phenomenal year for Pixar fans with Onward and Soul receiving critical acclaim.
 Disney entered 2021 on a high note with its latest animated feature, the pure and defying fantasy epic Raya and the Last Dragon, hitting screens at home and in theaters – marking a historic implementation of synchronized PVOD and theatrical releases for the company.
 And yet, audiences want more.

-Almost two years after a Monsters Inc. spin-off series was reported to be in development, Disney announced that Monsters at Work will hit Disney+ this summer on July 2.
+Almost two years after a Monsters Inc. spin-off series was reported to be in development, Disney announced that Monsters at Work will hit Disney+ this summer on July 7.
 The show is the next part of the company’s push to bolster their streaming platform with new stories and familiar faces, and will take up residence on the service alongside Marvel’s big-budget productions like Loki and Pixar’s own Dug Days later this year.
-As for Monsters, here’s what fans can expect as they await the first trailer.
+As for Monsters, here’s what fans can expect beyond the first trailer.

 Out with the Old, In with the New